 On-site parking is provided for free.

-Overnight RV parking is permitted by registered event vendors only; and only during the event rental period.
+Overnight RV parking is permitted by registered event vendors only; and only during the event rental period and only with prior approval of the facility manager.
 The intent of the over-night RV parking is for the purpose of vendor product/security protection and therefore the RV must be parked adjacent to the rented vendor booth.
 This applies to outdoor vendors and their RV as an accompaniment.

 PUBLIC SAFETY & EVENT SECURITY SERVICES